Samalmi/Samalmi/README.md

 For my personal projects!

-Once my website (samalmi.online) is up to scratch and I have a posting scedule down I'll start on swift ^-^
+Once my website (www.samalmi.online) is up to scratch and I have a posting scedule down I'll start on swift ^-^

 Contact Info: Are you really going to contact me for anything at this point? (samalmi2001@icloud.com)